-- You can set what is displayed for when you press the <INFO > button (□388). - The electronic level is not displayed when the AF method is set to I: +Tracking or the camera is connected via HDMI to a television. - The electronic level, grid lines, or histogram cannot be displayed during movie recording.
+- The electronic level is not displayed when the AF method is set to L'+Tracking or the camera is connected via HDMI to a television. - The electronic level, grid lines, or histogram cannot be displayed during movie recording.
 (The display will disappear when you start recording a movie.) - When movie recording starts, the movie recording remaining time will change to the elapsed time.